marcosvidal/Sketch-Notebook/README.md

 ## Download & Installation

 1. Download the plugin from http://marcosvid.al/sketch-notebook
-2. Place the folder into your Sketch Plugins folder by navigating to Sketch > Plugins > Reveal Plugins Folder…
+2. Unzip the downloaded file and double click "Notebook.sketchplugin".
+It will be automatically installed into Sketch.

 ## Using the plugin